earthly/earthly/docs/cloud/satellites/self-hosted.md

 earthly sat select my-satellite
 ```

-Or, to invoke a build once on the satellite, without persistently selecting it:
+Or, to invoke a build once on the satellite, without having it persistently selecting:

 ```
 earthly --sat my-satellite +my-target